-Sun Life (UK) carries out certain regulated activities in the UK in relation to long-term contracts of insurance.
-Insurance companies in the UK are required to meet certain threshold conditions and to conduct their business in accordance with the provisions set out in the FCA Handbook and the PRA Rulebook.
-Under these requirements, Sun Life (UK) must maintain systems, procedures and controls appropriate to the nature, scale and complexity of its business, to conduct its business with due regard to the interests of its Clients and to treat them fairly.
-It is also required to file financial statements and other information returns with the FCA and PRA on a regular basis.
+SLOC UK is regulated as a Standard Formula firm under Solvency II and carries out certain regulated activities in the UK in relation to long-term contracts of insurance.
+It is required to meet certain Threshold Conditions and to conduct business in accordance with the provisions set out in the FCA Handbook and the PRA Rulebook.
+Under these requirements, SLOC UK must maintain systems, procedures and controls appropriate to the nature, scale and complexity of its business, to conduct its business with due regard to the interests of its policyholders, and to treat them fairly.
+It is also required to hold capital appropriate to its risk profile, and report to the regulator its ongoing compliance in that respect.